AO-StreetArt/Adrestia/docs/pages/quickstart.rst

 Docker
 ------

-Adrestia depends on a number of other services, a full list of which can be found at `The Aesel Component List <http://aesel.readthedocs.io/en/latest/pages/components.html>`__.

-Adrestia provides several `Docker Compose <https://docs.docker.com/compose/>`__ scripts to stand up dependencies automatically, which are especially valuable for experimenting with the server and/or setting up development environments.

 To stand up all of Adrestia's dependencies, as well as the Adrestia Docker image, run the following from the 'scripts/linux' folder: